 Where this is agreed specifically for customers impacted by Coronavirus, as well as buy-to-let landlords (where the tenant is unable to pay the rent to support the buy to let mortgage), this will not affect your credit rating.
-Under this scheme you can request a payment holiday up to the 31st January 2021 in line with the scheme guidance.
+In line with the government scheme guidance you can no longer request a new payment holiday, but an extension will be considered up to the 31st July 2021 subject to a maximum period of 6 months in total.

 What happens at the end of the payment holiday?

 At the end of the payment holiday you’ll receive a letter with instructions and options, including directions to our website, which we’ll continue to update with emerging government and regulatory guidance.

 If you’d like to contact us, please find our contact details below.